 - Provide retail and service uses along Hill Boulevard that complement but don't compete with the mall.
-The mix of uses should include professional offices, sit-down restaurants, family entertainment (like the existing bowling alley), and non-chain specialty stores, whereas the mall provides chain stores and a food court. - Establish a walkable street frontage. - Allow infill development along the west side of the street, provided that a public parking area can be created to the rear, ideally within the utility right-of-way. - Link together existing parking lots, public and private, through cross-access driveways, walkways, and/or stairways. - Improve sidewalks, and add a double row of street trees, landscaping, crosswalks, and pedestrian lighting. - Continue to allow on-street parking on both sides of the street, and/or consider narrowing the street to provide enlarged areas for walking.
+The mix of uses should include professional offices, sit-down restaurants, family entertainment (like the existing bowling alley), and non-chain specialty stores, whereas the mall provides chain stores and a food court. - Establish a walkable street frontage. - Allow infill development along the west side of the street, provided that a public parking area can be created to the rear, ideally within the utility rightof-way. - Link together existing parking lots, public and private, through cross-access driveways, walkways, and/or stairways. - Improve sidewalks, and add a double row of street trees, landscaping, crosswalks, and pedestrian lighting. - Continue to allow on-street parking on both sides of the street, and/or consider narrowing the street to provide enlarged areas for walking. - Provide walkways between Hill Boulevard and the Osceola Lake waterfront. - Extend the Main Street area east onto East Main Street, north of Osceola Lake. - This would not entail new development, but the improvement of existing structures and façade improvements. - A mix of retail and service uses could be on both the north and south sides of the street.
+In addition to retail uses, bed-and-breakfast uses could be allowed.

-Hill Boulevard, Jefferson Valley.

-- Provide walkways between Hill Boulevard and the Osceola Lake waterfront. - Extend the "Main Street area" east onto East Main Street, north of Osceola Lake. - This would not entail new development, but the improvement of existing structures and façade improvements. - A mix of retail and service uses could be on both the north and south sides of the street.
-In addition to retail uses, bed-and-breakfast uses could be allowed; this should strengthen other hamlet uses. - On-street parking, sidewalk improvements, pedestrian lighting, landscaping, and walkway connections to the waterfront would add to the walkability and charm of the area. - Consider realigning the East Main-Hill intersection, so that the "Main Street" shopping area follows one continuous streetscape, with East Main hitting the "Main Street area" at a "T" intersection.
+- On-street parking, sidewalk improvements, pedestrian lighting, landscaping, and walkway connections to the waterfront would add to the walkability and charm of the area. - Consider realigning the East Main-Hill intersection, so that the "Main Street" shopping area follows one continuous streetscape, with East Main hitting the Main Street at a "T" intersection.
 This would have the added benefit of traffic calming East Main Street and diverting some motorists back to Route 6. - To the greatest extent possible, maintain views of the water from the East Main-Hill intersection.
-Through the site plan review process, encourage any new structures to be sited outside this view corridor, or that buildings be built low enough to maintain views over them.

-- Implementation of some of these concepts is dependent upon the extension of sewers to this area.
-There are plans to extend sewer infrastructure through Jefferson Valley along East Main Street. - Infrastructure improvements must be provided before or concurrent with any significant development.
+Through the site plan review process, encourage any new structures to be sited outside this view corridor, or that buildings be built low enough to maintain views over them. - Implementation of some of these concepts is dependent upon the extension of sewers to this area.
+There are plans to extend sewer infrastructure through Jefferson Valley along East Main Street.

-Policy 4-5354: Strengthen the market niche in the Lee Boulevard shopping area north of Route 6.
+Policy 4-56: Strengthen the market niche in the Lee Boulevard shopping area north of Route 6.